 All missed clinical and clinical learning lab experiences (ex. - simulation, orientation) must be made up.
 This includes a student not being allowed to attend their clinical experience for any reason.
-A student must be progressing in all clinical outcomes to be eligible for clinical make-up.
-Students completing clinical make up will not receive their final clinical evaluation/grade until all missed time is completed.
+Students completing clinical make up will not receive their final clinical evaluation/course grade until all missed time is completed.

 For all missed clinical days, the student must complete the Clinical Absence Form and return it to the Level Leader within 24 hours, via college email.
-Forms can be found on the course MOODLETM page.
-All hours missed during a clinical absence must be made up during the designated course clinical makeup day(s).
+Forms can be found on the course MOODLE page.
+All hours missed during a clinical absence must be made up during the designated course clinical make-up day(s).